vsoch/llnl-contributors/README.md

 This is a small project to use a subset of data from [the LLNL open source site](https://llnl.github.io/) to quickly answer:

- - What is the breakdown of interal vs. external contributors for LLNL open source repositories.
+ - What is the breakdown of interal vs. external contributors for LLNL open source repositories?
  - Within a repository, where do our contributors come from?
  - Which repositories have opportunity to improve documentation and engagement?